blood-soaked/blood-soaked/README.md

 •⠀I'm plural & lack a stable collective identity, so please give me a nickname to refer to me by!
 You can also just use my pronouns, he/him.
 For those who are already close to me, you know my "real" name & you are free to use it. ❤︎⁠

 •⠀I'm an adult, minors *please* interact with caution.
-I have no problem befriending you, as long as you're appropriate around me. (߹ _ ߹)"
+I have no problem befriending you, as long as you're appropriate. (߹ _ ߹)"

 •⠀I'm usually sitting at docks (and rarely, fandom areas) with my friends.
 Try not to cover us if you want to avoid being hidden!
 (15m~24h)